Permitting & Applications Information

 The stove specifications and hood vent information must be uploaded into the attachments before a building permit is issued.

 A Manual J is required for a mini-split.
 If you are in a Historic District, the Historic District Commission must approve the installation of the mini splits before work starts.
 Please submit the application, then email the Historic District Commission.

 A new dwelling would require Conservation, Engineering and Fire Department approval.
-Engineering would need to approve the address and curb cut.
+Engineering would need to assign the address and approve the curb cut.
 A new dwelling requires a Certified Plot Plan, Manual J, Manual S and HERS Rater submitted with the building application.
 If installing a mini-split system instead of HVAC, a Manual J is required.

 Shingles used must be rated to withstand 110 MPH, or greater winds.

 See Table of Dimensional Controls - Section 6.3 of the Reading Zoning Bylaw (PDF)